facelessuser/backrefs/docs/src/markdown/index.md

 `Word_Break`                                | `wb`

 !!! note
     The Binary property is not actually a property, but a group of different properties with binary characteristics.
 The available binary properties may differ from Unicode version to Unicode version.

 Exhaustive documentation on all these properties and their values is not currently provided.
 In general, we'll cover the syntax rules, and [special exceptions](#special-syntax-exceptions) to those rules for specific properties.
 Though we will outline all the values for General Category, we will not outline all of the valid values for the other properties.
 You can look at [Perl's Unicode property documentation][perl-uniprops] to get an idea of what values are appropriate for a given property, but keep in mind, syntax may vary from Perl's syntax.

 Unicode properties are specific to search patterns and can be used to specify a request to match all the characters in a specific Unicode property.
 Unicode properties can be used in byte strings, but the patterns will be restricted to the range `\x00-\xff`.

 If you are using a narrow python build, your max Unicode value will be `\uffff`.
 Unicode blocks above that limit will not be available.
 Also Unicode values above the limit will not be available in character classes either.
 If you are using a wide build, you should have access to all Unicode values.

 ### Syntax

 Unicode properties can be specified with the format: `\p{property=value}`, `\p{property:value}`.
-You can also do inverse properties by using the `^` character (`\p{^property=value}`) or by using a capital `P` (`\P{property=value}`. `\P{property:value}`).
+You can also do inverse properties by using the `^` character (`\p{^property=value}`) or by using a capital `P` (`\P{property=value}` or `\P{property:value}`).

 Unicode properties may only have one property specified between the curly braces.
 If you want to use multiple properties to capture a singe character, create a character class: `[\p{UnicodeProperty}\p{OtherUnicodeProperty}]`.

 When specifying a property, the property and value matching is case insensitive and characters like `[ -_]` will be stripped out.
 So the following are all equivalent: `\p{Uppercase_Letter}`, `\p{Uppercase-letter}`, `\p{UPPERCASELETTER}`, `\p{upper case letter}`.

 There are a number of binary properties.
 In general, binary properties are specified by stating the binary property and a boolean value.
 True values can be `Yes`, `Y`, `True`, or `T`.
 False values can be `No`, `N`, `False`, or `F`.
 For example, to specify characters that are "alphabetic", we can use `\p{Alphabetic: Y}`.
 To specify characters that are **not** "alphabetic": `\p{Alphabetic: N}`.

 ### Special Syntax Exceptions

 General Category, Script, Blocks, and Binary all can be specified by their value alone: `\p{value}`, but they will be evaluated in the following order to resolve name conflicts as some the same value that is used in Script may be used in Blocks etc.

 1. General Category
 2. Script (with Script Extensions on Python 3+)
 3. Blocks
 4. Binary

 Script and Binary properties can also be defined in the format `IsValue`.
 For instance, if we wanted to match characters in the `Latin` script, we could use the syntax `\p{IsLatin}`, which would be the same as `\p{Latin}` or `\p{scx: Latin}`.
 For Binary properties, `\p{IsAlphabetic}` is the same as `\p{Alphabetic: Y}` or `\p{Alphabetic}`.

 Block properties have a similar short form as Script and Binary properties.
 For Blocks you can use `InValue` to specify a block.
 If we wanted to match characters in the `Basic_Latin` block, we could use the syntax `\p{InBasic_Latin}`.
 This would be the same as `\p{Block: Basic_Latin}` or `\p{Basic_Latin}`.

 Lastly, you can specify general category properties in the form `\pX` where `X` is the single letter terse property form.
 In this form, you can only use the single character values.
 So you could specify `Letter`, whose terse form is `L` with `\pL`, but cannot specify `Cased_Letter` which has a terse form of `Lc`.

 See the table below to see all the Unicode General Category values and their terse forms.